 Once these are established, the court may consider adding punitive damages if the defendant’s conduct meets the legal standard.

 Yes.
-Although courts must approve any punitive damages awarded at trial, parties can negotiate for them in a
+Although courts must approve any punitive damages awarded at trial, parties can negotiate for them in a personal injury settlement if there is strong evidence of willful misconduct.

-C.R.S. § 13-80-102 or three years in motor vehicle cases.
+Yes.
+Colorado’s statute of limitations for personal injury claims is typically two years, as outlined in C.R.S. § 13-80-102 or three years in motor vehicle cases.
 Failing to file within this timeframe may forfeit the right to seek any damages, including punitive damages.

 Yes.
 A judge can review and reduce punitive damages if they appear excessive or unsupported by clear and convincing evidence.